deepakbiradar016/task/README.md

 ## Financepeer Assessment task

-Django application with user authentication system and upload JSON file to database, display the data to the user
+Django application with user authentication system and upload JSON file to database, displaying the data to the user